Commonly Confused Words: Your vs. You’re

 - If you think I’m going to wear that hot dog costume, you’re dreaming.

 Here, you’re is the right call because the speaker is saying, “You are dreaming,” which is a nicer way of saying, “You’re a moron.”
 Once again, you can see that you’re is chased by a gerund.

 As in, you are awesome.
 No, really.
 You are.

-Now that your self-esteem is at an all-time high, let’s talk about text messaging.
+Now that your self-esteem is at an all-time high, let’s talk about using your or you’re in regards to text messaging.
 It turns out there’s a third party when it comes to you’re vs. your, and things R about 2 get ugly.

 What About ‘Ur’?
 Is It Ever OK?

 Like it or not, the joint rise of text messaging and social media has changed the way we write.
 Brevity is key.
 Thanks becomes THX.
 Both your and you’re become UR, and if you’re my dad, I think you left the baby monitor’s charger in the guest room when you guys visited last weekend becomes I?
 U LFT BBMON’S C N GR00 LAST WKND plus the lobster emoji.